-We Have Answers.
 Kids of all ages are swiping and scrolling, totally transfixed by screens of all sizes.
 Welcome to the new frontier of parenting.
-If you have questions on how to take control of the technology in your kids' lives, you came to the right place.
+If you have questions on how to keep your kids safe while they are online, you came to the right place.

 Cyberbullying is bullying that takes place over digital devices like cell phones, computers, and tablets.
 Cyberbullying can occur through SMS, Text, and apps, or online in social media, forums, or gaming where people can view, participate in, or share content.

 Cyberbullying includes sending, posting, or sharing negative, harmful, false, or mean content about someone else.
 It can include sharing personal or private information about someone else causing embarrassment or humiliation.
 Some Cyberbullying may be unlawful or criminal behavior.

 Digital citizenship refers to the responsible use of technology by anyone who uses computers, the Internet, and digital devices to engage with society on any level.